bbc/cda-software-engineering-exercise/README.md

 ## 🏃‍♀️ Getting started

+Fork this project to a Github account you own

-Clone this project and navigate to the directory
+Then clone this project and navigate to the directory

 ```
 git clone https://github.com/bbc/cda-software-engineer-exercise